KennethEnevoldsen/Exp-Meth-III-Tutorials/tutorial-power-analysis-using-simr.md

 Using field specific knowledge is also very similar to setting priors in a bayesian framework, so it might be an idea to get used quantifying your beliefs as you will have to do this more in the future.

+### Regarding alpha at 0.05 and our beta at 0.8
+So in the assignment the values alpha at 0.05 and our beta at 0.8 is refered to.
+These two values signifies:
+alpha 0.05: the significance level we will be using beta 0.8: the power of the power simulation e.g. 80%